COVID-19 Resources Related to Housing & Homelessness

 City of Chicago Rental Assistance

-On July 27, the City of Chicago began accepting applications for a rental assistance program that will support individuals and families at risk of becoming homeless.
-Applications are due by August 10.
-(July 27)
+On July 27, the City of Chicago began accepting applications for the second round of a rental assistance program that will support individuals and families at risk of becoming homeless.
+Applications were due by August 17.
+(August 18)

 Chicago Housing Authority Announces Rent Deferment for Residents

 The Chicago Housing Authority (CHA) has announced that residents of CHA-owned buildings can wait to pay rent until after the statewide Stay at Home order is lifted on May 1.
 CHA will not issue any late rent notices during this period and does not charge late fees for overdue rent.
 While the deferral does not apply to voucher holders in privately-owned housing, CHA will reach out to landlords in the Housing Choice Voucher program to urge them to work with their tenants during this uncertain time.